hipe-eval/HIPE-2022-data/README.md

 Non-specified values are marked by the underscore character  `_`.

 Since they were created according to different annotation schemes, datasets do not systematically include all columns.
-When a column does not apply for a specific dataset, all its values are `_ ` Applicable columns for a dataset are specified in the document metadata.
+When a column does not apply for a specific dataset, all its values are `_ `.
+Applicable columns for a dataset are specified in the document metadata, and as follows:

-Applicable columns for each dataset:

 |Column | ajmc       | hipe2020   | letemps    | topres19th | newseye    | sonar |